lieff/minimp3/README.md

 ## Seeking

 You can just seek to any byte in the middle of stream and call mp3dec_decode_frame, it works almost always, but not 100% guaranteed.
 If granule data accidentally detected as valid mp3 header, short audio artifacts is possible.
-Howewer, if file known to be cbr, frames have equal size and do not have id3 tags we can decode first frame and calculate all frame positions: info.frame_bytes*N.
+However, if file known to be cbr, frames have equal size and do not have id3 tags we can decode first frame and calculate all frame positions: info.frame_bytes*N.
+Note that because of padding, frames can differ in size even in cbr case.